 9. Line Up Some Informational Interviews

 Call some people you’ve never met, but who work in the industry you’re interested in.
 Schedule an informational meeting with them.
 Be sure to explain why you want it and ask to meet them for coffee or lunch.
 If you can swing it, let it be your treat.
 If you can’t afford it, meet the individual in their office.
 During your chat, do your best to find out who the big players in the industry are and what industry associations or networking groups you can join.
 Ask the person about the path they took to get to the position they’re in.
 And before you leave, ask: Who else should I talk to?
 DO NOT ask for a job and don’t ask if they know of any openings.
-They’ll understand that you’re looking, so if they are aware of something, they’ll tell you.
+They’ll understand what you’re looking for, so if they are aware of something, they’ll tell you.
 They’ll also be more willing to share contacts with you if you’re seeking information and not begging for work.

 You CAN Do This